cjmcgill/characterizing_uncertainty_scripts/README.md

 * Artificial Dataset of Molecular Enthalpies of Formation.
 A noise-free artificial dataset constructed for the study of model uncertainty (https://doi.org/10.5281/zenodo.7626488).
 The zenodo repository contains scripts for recreating the splits used in this study and adding noise to the dataset in the prescribed way.

 * QM9.
 A DFT dataset comprising 134k small molecules constructed using the atoms C, H, O, N, F. (https://moleculenet.org/datasets-1).
 The QM9 targets, formatted as are used by the scripts for the paper, are provided in the data directory of this repository.

+This repository contains the following scripts and directories that are necessary for making calculations and generating figures associated with this paper.
+For the method behind a particular figure, you can look at the associated script in the three scripts directories.

+* calculation_scripts.
+A directory containing scripts for training the models and making predictions that are part of this paper.
+Scripts are highly parallelizable and this is recommended because of the large amount of computing time necessary to carry out all of the calculations.

+* processing_scripts.
+A directory containing scripts that perform intermediate processing of the results.

+* figure_scripts.
+A directory containing scripts that perform final processing of results and generate the figures used in the paper.

+* data.zip.
+A compressed directory containing specific data splits used in some model training.

+* custom_descriptors.zip.
+A compressed directory containing custom atomic descriptors used for training the models associated with Figure 6 that used altered descriptors in message passing.

+* qm9.zip.
+A compressed file that, after being extracted, is needed for training schnet on the qm9 dataset.

 Here are brief descriptions of the eleven figures presented in the paper.